gocontractdev/flaky-tests-reproduction/README.md

 GitHub Link: https://github.com/damorimRG/msr4flakiness

-Research Questions -- grabbed from the paper:
+Research Questions (*** adopted from the paper):

 RQ1.
-How prevalent and elusive are flaky tests?
+How frequently do flaky tests happen and how prevalent they are?

 RQ2.
-How accurately can we predict test flakiness based on source code identifiers in the test cases?
+What is the precision of predicting test flakiness using tokens collected from the source code?

 RQ3.
-What value do different features add to the classifier?
+What is the importance of different features within the model?

 RQ4.
-Which test code identifiers are most strongly associated with test flakiness?
+Find the tokens that are highly connected to flakiness of a tests.

 ## Process:
 The general re-creation work done by us goes through the following steps: